venoajie/my_prompts/PEL_BLUEPRINT.md

 -   **Prompt Assembly (Two-Stage):** The `pel_toolkit.py` script executes a two-stage process: Alignment Check and Final Assembly.
 -   **Session Handoff & Synthesis:** A formal handoff process using the `SESSION-SYNTHESIZER` persona to distill raw logs into a compact JSON artifact.
 -   **Agent Manifest Generation:** The `PEL_AGENTS.md` file is generated via the automated `make generate-manifest` target.
--   **Delegated Execution (Jules Integration):** A "Brain-to-Hands" workflow with the Jules agent, operating in two distinct modes (Manifest-Based and Guided Task).
 -   **Persona Schema Validation (CI/CD):** To ensure robustness, all `.persona.md` files **MUST** be validated as part of the CI/CD pipeline.
 This check ensures that the YAML frontmatter is well-formed, contains all required keys, and that `expected_artifacts` declarations are specific and non-generic.
 -   **PEL Audit Loop:** The `PELA-1` persona is used to perform a periodic, holistic audit of the library itself, using this blueprint as its primary source of truth.

 -   **Delegated Execution (Jules Integration):** The PEL supports a "Brain-to-Hands" workflow with the external execution agent, Jules.
+This integration is governed by the following critical principles:
+    -   **Principle: Commit-Locked Execution:** To ensure determinism and context integrity, all interactions with Jules **MUST** be locked to a specific Git commit hash.
+The assembly script is responsible for automatically injecting the current `HEAD` commit hash into the prompt context.
+The Jules-facing personas (`JIA-1`, `JTA-1`) are responsible for instructing Jules to `git checkout` this specific hash before performing any operations.
+This eliminates the risk of operating on a stale or incorrect version of the codebase.
-This integration operates in two distinct, mutually exclusive modes to ensure maximum effectiveness and safety.
-The choice of mode is critical and depends on the nature of the task.
+    -   **Principle: Dual-Mode Interaction:** The integration operates in two distinct, mutually exclusive modes to ensure maximum effectiveness and safety.

-    1.  **Mode A: Manifest-Based Execution (Deterministic Tasks):** For pre-approved, deterministic changes where the implementation path is clear.
+    1.  **Mode A: Manifest-Based Execution (Deterministic Tasks):** For pre-approved, deterministic changes.
 This is the **preferred mode for safety and reliability.**
-        -   **Trigger:** The human operator uses the `JIA-1` (Jules Integration Architect) persona.
+        -   **Trigger:** The human operator uses the `JIA-1` persona.
-        -   **Input:** An implementation plan or a set of generated code artifacts.
+        -   **Input:** An implementation plan, generated code artifacts, and the current commit hash (injected by the toolchain).
-        -   **Output:** A `JULES_MANIFEST.json` file.
-This is a machine-readable instruction set, conforming to a strict schema, that directs Jules's actions precisely.
-It includes operations like `CREATE_FILE`, `UPDATE_FILE`, and can be run in `dry_run` mode for validation.
-        -   **Handoff:** The manifest is passed to Jules for execution.
+        -   **Output:** A `JULES_MANIFEST.json` file that includes the `commit_hash`, and a guided prompt instructing Jules to check out that hash before executing the manifest.

-    2.  **Mode B: Guided Task Generation (Exploratory Tasks):** For generative, creative, or exploratory tasks where the exact implementation path is unknown.
+    2.  **Mode B: Guided Task Generation (Exploratory Tasks):** For generative or exploratory tasks.
-        -   **Trigger:** The human operator uses the `JTA-1` (Jules Task Architect) persona.
+        -   **Trigger:** The human operator uses the `JTA-1` persona.
-        -   **Input:** A high-level goal and key context files.
+        -   **Input:** A high-level goal, key context files, and the current commit hash (injected by the toolchain).
-        -   **Output:** A guided, natural-language prompt that explicitly follows the "Persona, Context, Task" (PCT) framework required by Jules.
+        -   **Output:** A guided, natural-language prompt that instructs Jules to first check out the specified commit hash before proceeding with the task.
-        -   **Handoff:** The guided prompt is used by the human operator to interact with Jules.
 -   **Jules Self-Correction Loop:** To enhance resilience, the PEL formalizes a closed-loop error correction workflow.
     1.  **Failure:** Jules encounters an error (e.g., a failing test) during manifest execution and generates a `JULES_REPORT.json`.
     2.  **Ingestion & Diagnosis:** The operator uses `make debug-failed-run` to trigger the `DA-1` (Debugging Analyst) persona, which ingests the `JULES_REPORT.json` and original source files to diagnose the root cause.